A disciplinary letter is a formal letter to an employee informing them of the relevant steps in the formal disciplinary process.

 Which disciplinary letter template should I choose?

-- First, employers should send an misconduct or poor performance hearing invitation to invite an employee to a meeting to consider and discuss any allegations made against that employee.
+First, employers should send a misconduct or poor performance hearing invitation to invite an employee to a meeting to consider and discuss any allegations made against that employee.

 Second, the employer should use either a poor performance or misconduct disciplinary outcome letter to confirm that no further action will be taken or to issue an employee a first disciplinary warning or final disciplinary warning.